 - Make the flatbread dough.
 Combine the warm water with sugar and yeast in a large bowl and let sit for 10 minutes or until the mixture is foamy and the yeast is activated.
 Add the flour, olive oil, and salt, and mix until a rough dough forms.
 Continue to knead until the dough is smooth, about 6-7 minutes.
 Cover the bowl with plastic wrap and let rise in a warm area until doubled in size, about 1 hour.

 - Meanwhile, prepare the toppings.
-Toss the sliced bell pepper, zucchini, yellow squash, and shallots in ¼ cup olive oil, balsamic vinegar, lemon juice, 1 tbsp fresh oregano, garlic, red chili flakes, salt and pepper.
+Toss the sliced bell pepper, zucchini, yellow squash, and shallots in ¼ cup olive oil, balsamic vinegar, lemon juice, 1 tablespoon fresh oregano, garlic, red chili flakes, salt and pepper.
 Let sit for 20 minutes.

-- Heat 1 tbsp oil a large saute pan over medium-high heat.
+- Heat 1 tablespoon oil a large saute pan over medium-high heat.
 Add the cherry tomatoes and cook until the tomatoes are blistered and softened, about 5 minutes.
 Season the tomatoes with salt and pepper and set aside.

 - In the same pan, saute the marinated vegetables until they are charred and softened.
 You may have to cook the vegetables in 2 batches.
 Keep the vegetables warm.